dynatrace-partners/TechLab-Environment-Automation/README.md

 Dynatrace  web applications can be generated manually inside the settings of the environment UI, but this can be cumbersome if you have a large amount to manage.

-In this exercise we will 4 web applications to separate our RUM data.
+In this exercise we will create 4 web applications to separate our RUM data.
 Our ec2 instances each rum 2 applications, easyTravel and easyTravel Angular.
 We will create apps for each of these in both  test and production.
-Web application is just a container for the traffic, in order for the correct traffic to be associated with the correct web application we will then need to provide application detection rules, this will be done in the next step.
+My Web application is just a container for the traffic, in order for the correct traffic to be associated with the correct web application we will then need to provide application detection rules, this will be done in the next step.

 ## Creating dynatrace web applications configuration